-Recipes for Python extensions are simple - usually needs only pointing to source archive and inheriting of proper bbclass.
-Building is split into two methods dependly on method used by module authors.
+Recipes for Python extensions are simple - they usually only require pointing to the source archive and inheriting the proper bbclasses.
+Building is split into two methods depending on the build method used by the module authors.

-Extensions which use autotools based build system require using of autotools and distutils-base bbclasses in their recipes.
+Extensions which use autotools based build system require use of autotools and distutils-base bbclasses in their recipes.

-Extensions which use distutils build system require using of distutils.bbclass in their recipes.
+Extensions which use distutils build system require use of distutils.bbclass in their recipes.